Why I love the mediation clause, why you should too & a sample mediation clause for your use

-For this reason, to me and many others, the mediation clause makes sense.
+For this reason, to me and to many others, the mediation clause makes sense.

-Basically, you agree upfront to mediate upfront with the other party to your agreement, and instead of going to court, and you work things out to avoid court.
+Basically, you agree upfront to mediate with the other party to your agreement, instead of first going to court.
+You work things out to avoid court.

 Some people don’t agree with me though.